segmentio/segment-docs/src/connections/destinations/catalog/actions-ambee/index.md

 ### Ambee Air Quality Subscription

-Ambee's air quality subscription helps you personalize and position your messaging via emails, SMS, and push notifications to improve user engagement on your website based on air quality triggers for locations across the world.
+Ambee's air quality subscription helps you personalize and position your messaging with emails, SMS, and push notifications to improve user engagement on your website based on air quality triggers for locations across the world.
 You can also retarget messaging based on your user's geo-location, for example: